sungminkg/sungminkg.github.io/_pages/about.md

 ## 📰 News

 - **May 16, 2025** – Our paper _“Reconsidering LLM Uncertainty Estimation Methods in the Wild”_ was accepted to **ACL 2025**!
 See you in Vienna! 🎉
-- **May 05, 2025** – I attended the ATHENA AI Summit 2025 — “Big AI for Small Devices” — at Duke University.
+- **May 05, 2025** – I attended the **ATHENA AI Summit 2025** — “Big AI for Small Devices” — at Duke University.
 It was a great opportunity to connect with distinguished faculty members and leading researchers in the field!
 - **May 02, 2025** – Our library for assessing the truthfulness of LLMs, [**TruthTorchLM**](https://github.com/Ybakman/TruthTorchLM), officially released!
+- **May 02, 2025** – I attended the **USC-Amazon Center Annual Symposium** at USC.
+It was inspiring to explore recent advances in AI agents, reasoning, and trustworthy machine learning.
 - **Aug 26, 2024** – I started my M.S. in Electrical and Computer Engineering at USC.
 Excited for the journey ahead!
 - **May 22, 2024** - I gave a talk at Sogang University about Federated Learning using TCP socket communication.
 - **Feb 20, 2024** – I graduated from Sogang University with a B.S. in Electronic Engineering!